nightmode/feri/docs/api/functions.md

 ```
 @param  {String}         ext       Extension like 'html'
-@param  {String,Object}  mappings  String like 'ejs' or array of strings like ['ejs', 'jade', 'md', 'pug']
+@param  {String,Object}  mappings  String like 'ejs' or array of strings like ['ejs', 'md', 'pug']
 ```

 ### functions.cacheReset